phoenix125/7dtdServerUpdateUtility/readme.txt

 Comments:
 - It is suggested that you RENAME or COPY the default serverconfig.xml file as it will be overwritten with any updates
 - Telnet password can only contain letters and numbers.
-- There are a lot of parameters that can be set in the 7dtdServerUtility.ini.
+- There are a lot of parameters that can be set in the 7dtdServerUpdateUtility.ini.
 All parameters can be left at the default value, except...
   I recommend changing the default serverconfig.xml filename so that it does not get overwritten with each server update or file validation.
 - If running multiple instances of this utility, each copy must be in a separate folder.
 Tips:
 - Use the "Run external script during server updates" feature to run a batch file that disables certain mods during a server update to prevent incompatibilities.
-- If running multiple instances of this utility, rename 7dtdServerUtility.exe to a unique name for each server.
+- If running multiple instances of this utility, rename 7dtdServerUpdateUtility.exe to a unique name for each server.
 The phoenix icon in the lower right will display the filename.
-  For example: I run 5 servers, so I renamed the ServerUtility.exe files to 7DTD-STABLE.EXE, 7DTD-EXPERIMENTAL.EXE, CONAN-2X_HARVEST.EXE, CONAN-Pippi.EXE, CONAN-CALAMITOUS.EXE.
+  For example: I run 5 servers, so I renamed the 7dtdServerUpdateUtility.exe files to 7DTD-STABLE.EXE, 7DTD-EXPERIMENTAL.EXE, CONAN-2X_HARVEST.EXE, CONAN-Pippi.EXE, CONAN-CALAMITOUS.EXE.

 ---------------------------
  UPCOMING PLANNED FEATURES